 The three primary pants measurements are waist, hips, and inseam, but sometimes other measurements such as calf width or hem width are also needed.
-Knowing these will allow you to more comfortably produce or sell pants that fit perfectly, saving you a lot of time that you would otherwise have to spend dealing with repetitive customers’ sizing inquiries.

-How to take pants measurements
+How to take body measurements for pants

 Waist circumference is measured by keeping the measuring tape parallel to the floor, and at the narrowest point of the trunk, above the belly button.

-Still with the measuring tape parallel to the floor, this is the circumference measurement of the most prominent point of the hips
+Still with the measuring tape parallel to the floor, this is the circumference measurement of the most prominent point of the hips.

 Please note this corresponds to the inseam in the garment measurement.
 It is taken by holding the measuring tape perpendicular to the floor, starting from the groin and going down until the ankle.